 I hear many men grumble about Valentine’s Day.
 They often say, “Why do I need a special occasion to show love for my partner?
 I do it every day.”
 I can relate to this grumbling because I’ve done my fair share of it.
 I guess you could call me a Valentine’s Day Scrooge.
 Bah Humbug, Cupid!

-However, I realized that it’s much easier to rail about Valentine’s Day than it is to consistently express unconditional love the rest of the year.
+However, I realized that it’s much easier to rail about Valentine’s Day than it is to consistently express unconditional love for the rest of the year.
 I often use the Bible verses 1 Corinthians 13:4-8 to measure how well I’m doing.
 I replace the word love in the passage with my name:

 Frederick is patient, Frederick is kind.
 Frederick does not envy, Frederick does not boast, Frederick is not proud.
 Frederick does not dishonor others, Frederick is not self-seeking, Frederick is not easily angered, Frederick keeps no record of wrongs.
 Frederick does not delight in evil but rejoices with the truth.
 Frederick always protects, always trusts, always hopes, always perseveres.
 Frederick never fails.